DoneJS StealJS jQuery++ FuncUnit DocumentJS

 Working with related data

-elements for selecting a make, model and year.
+The form below has three <select> elements for selecting a make, model and year.
 Once all three have been selected, a list of vehicles matching the selection is displayed.
 There are three different APIs being used to load the data for this component:

-— loads the makes/models
+• /makes — loads the makes

-— loads the vehicles for a selected make, model, and year
+• /vehicles — loads the vehicles for a selected make, model, and year

 There are many useful techniques for working with related data.
 Before diving in to them, take a look at the example to see how it all works: